frictionlessdata/frictionless-ci/docs/configuration.md

 ## Configuration File

 You can add a `.github/frictionless.yaml` file to your Github repository to provide an additional configuration.
-This file is a mapping in a form of `inquiry name: inqiury descriptor`.
+This file is a mapping in a form of `inquiry name: inquiry descriptor`.
 It's easier to understand using an example:

 > .github/frictionless.yaml